 Cultural organizations are typically low priority in the political realm.
 So it is our responsibility as staff members to educate our political leaders, both local and national, about the importance of preserving Florida’s cultural heritage.
 The collections under the care of our organizations are important and valuable not only to staff and volunteers, but to all members of our community.
 In this module, you will learn techniques to inform your potential donors, institutional leadership, and political leaders of the significance of your institution’s collections.

-Note: When viewing the webinar, a new browser page will open.
+Note: When viewing the webinars a new browser page will open.

 American Alliance of Museums, Advocacy Resources

 American Association of State and Local History, Advocacy

 - Annual Conference